Product configuration

 For each licensed item within the product package, you define what type of a license it will grant—most importantly, the type of credit granted (seats, use count, or use time).
 You can also override the product package’s license model for an individual licensed item if needed.

-See how to create product packages.
+See how to create product packages and how to grant licenses with them.

 Changes to product packages